smerdis/corncast/README.md

-# CornCast: Corn snow forecasting tool
+# CornCast: Corn snow forecasting dashboard
 There are many forecasting tools for those who love powder.
 But what about [corn](https://opensnow.com/news/post/spring-skiing-explained)?
 I aim to fill the gap.

 CornCast fetches and displays all relevant information for spring skiing/riding in one place.
 Try it out [here](http://54.215.120.88:7000/).